runrig-coop/hedgerows/index.md

 What brings these two perspectives into alignment is a willingness to critique the neoliberal assumptions underlying these two forms of capital accumulation.
-Shiva was a prominent voice in the anti-globalization movement that filled the breach between the end of the Cold War and the beginning of the so-called War on Terror.
-She was in Seattle when it ostensibly reached its high-water mark on November 30, 1999, a massive upwelling of anticapitalist sentiment the likes of which would not be seen again in the U.S. until Occupy Wall Street.[^seattle] Muldoon, for his part, is writing from a distinctly Marxian and autonomist perspective.
+Shiva was a prominent anti-globalization activst.
+The history of this movement, sometimes called counter-globalization, was partially obscured after the 2001 attacks on the World Trade Center, despite being so recent, but for roughly a decade it was perhaps the largest worldwide movement on the left, filling the breach between the end of the Cold War and the beginning of the so-called "War on Terror."
+Shiva was in Seattle on November 30, 1999 when the movement ostensibly reached its high-water mark.
+It was certainly the largest upwelling of anticapitalist sentiment in the U.S. during that decade, the likes of which would not be seen again until Occupy Wall Street.[^seattle] Muldoon, for his part, is writing from a distinctly Marxian and autonomist perspective, informed by the several major financial crises that have taken place since then, as well as the Occupy and Black Lives Matter movements.
 He argues to revive the principles of guild socialism, as formulated by G.D.H.
 Cole roughly a century ago, and apply them to modern technology in what Mulddon calls _Platform Socialism_, which is also the title of his book.

 [^seattle]: _Democracy Now!_, ["20 Years After the Battle of Seattle: Vandana
       Shiva & Lori Wallach on Historic 1999 WTO Protests"](https://www.democracynow.org/2019/11/27/1999_wto_protests_20_years_later),
       2019 Nov 27.

-The 1999 Seattle WTO Protests stand as a critical inflection point where the interests and organizing base of technology and farming activists momentarily fused into single, coherent political force that acted decidedly against further enclosure of the global commons.
-Shiva and the RFSTE were joined by a wide array of organic food, small farming and peasant rights activists, all marching to halt the WTO Ministerial Conference.
+The 1999 Seattle WTO Protests also stand as a critical inflection point where the interests and organizing base of technology and farming activists momentarily fused into single, coherent political force that acted decidedly against further enclosure of the global commons.
+Shiva and the RFSTE were joined by a wide array of supporters for organic food, small farming, and peasant rights, all marching to halt the WTO Ministerial Conference.
 The diversity of agricultural concerns represented is noteworthy.
 U.S.-based groups like the Pure Food Campaign and Family Farm Defenders were mobilized against GMO foods while also championing small family farms from the Midwest and coastal exurban farming communities.
-La Via Campesina was also there in force, demanding equitable land distribution, fairer wages, and safe working conditions, alongside other groups from the global south, like Food and Allied Workers Union of South Africa, as well as the Black Farmers and Agriculturalists Association from the American South.
-These differences aside, they presented a united front against the powers of global capital and trade.
-Shiva herself was uniquely poised to represent a broad spectrum of those interests, as she did at the nationally broadcast debate at a packed Seattle Town Hall the night after the first protests.
-She sat shoulder-to-shoulder with Ralph Nader as they debated White House Under Secretary of Commerce David Aaron and Proter and Gamble Director of Global Policy Scott Miller.
+La Via Campesina was also there in force, demanding equitable land distribution, fairer wages, and safe working conditions.
+They were joined by other groups from the global south like the Food and Allied Workers Union of South Africa, as well as the Black Farmers and Agriculturalists Association, hailing from the American South.
+These last three groups were far more concerned with issues of social justice, rather than the previous groups' interests in consumer protections and agrarianism.
+Nevertheless, they presented a united front against the powers of global capital and trade.
+Shiva herself was uniquely poised to represent a broad spectrum of those interests, as she did the night after the first day of protests in a packed Seattle Town Hall.
+She sat shoulder-to-shoulder with Ralph Nader as they debated against White House Under Secretary of Commerce David Aaron and Proter and Gamble Director of Global Policy Scott Miller.
+The event reached a national audience by means of a live broadast on C-SPAN, reaired periodically over the following days.
 This is where many organic food advocates in the U.S. were first introduced to Shiva's work, as she fired a cascade of withering rebukes at these grandees of government and industry, all to thunderous applause.

-At the same time, a group of independent journalists, media activists, hackers, and free speech advocates setup shop as the Independent Media Center (IMC) in a donated storefront at 1415 3rd Avenue and on the web as indymedia.org.
-While news coverage coming from major U.S. newsrooms was either non-existent or heavily biased against the protesters, the IMC was critical to getting out reports of what was actually taking place, who the protesters were, and what their demands were.
-At one point, they were receiving more traffic than cnn.com, with 1.5 million unique visitors in its first week.
+At the same time, a group of independent journalists, media activists, hackers, and free speech advocates setup shop as the Independent Media Center (IMC) in a donated storefront at 1415 3rd Avenue.
+Meanwhile on the web, they made their home at indymedia.org.
+While news coverage coming from major U.S. newsrooms was either non-existent or heavily biased against the protesters, the IMC was critical in disseminating reports of what was actually taking place.
+They also presented this wide swath of environmentalists, trade unionists, and civil liberty activists for who they really were and what they were demanding, rather than the image of looters and provocateurs that was shown on the nightly news.
+At one point, indymedia.org was receiving more traffic than cnn.com, with 1.5 million unique visitors in its first week.
 The legacy of the IMC would live on in the influence it had on the digital media tactics of later movements, and the IMC itself would continue as an activist hub in Seattle for several years.
 Arguably its most lasting influence, however, was in the establishment of sister IMC's in cities and regions around the world.
-This was the birth of Indymedia network, which at its peak in 2010 comprised as many as 175 centers.
+This was the birth of the Indymedia network, which at its peak in 2010 comprised as many as 175 centers.
 They shared some common open source publishing tools and many were provided with subdomains, like barcelona.indymedia.org, but otherwise they were largely